bfactory-ai/zignal/README.md

 As a result, the API might change often.

-## Reason of being
+## Motivation

-This library is used by [Ameli](https://ameli.co.kr/) for its makeup virtual try on.
+This library is used by [Ameli](https://ameli.co.kr/) for their makeup virtual try on.

 ## Features

-Initially, the features in this library are the ones required to get the virtual makeup try on working.
+Initially, the features in this library are the ones required to get the virtual try on for makeup working.
 However, we hope that it can be a foundation from which we can build a high quality image processing library, collaboratively.

 Current features include: